benfertig/timestamper/README.md

 * Press this button to clear the "Current note" box (see 14) AND RECORD THE CURRENT NOTE in the notes log (see 10) and the current output file.

 ### 17 - Timer
 * This area displays the timer's current time.
-As long as the timer is not running, these values can be edited.
+As long as the timer is not running, the user can edit these values.
 The minimum time supported by this timer is 00:00:00.00 (zero hours, zero minutes and zero seconds) and the maximum supported time is 99:59:59.99 (99 hours, 59 minutes and 59.99 seconds).

 ## Attribution
 ### Visuals